Kenpai718/PokemonTriviaMaze/README.md

 resolution screen.
 The game is designed to always play at 1920x1080 so having a smaller size will break the visuals or make it unplayable!

-**How to run/install the game:** \
+**How to run/install the game:**

-*Option 1 Steps:*
+*Option 1 Steps:* **(PREFERRED METHOD)**
-1) Download the source code zip from the main branch of this github repository: https://github.com/Grandalfy/TriviaMaze/
+1) Download the source code .zip from the main branch of this github repository: https://github.com/Grandalfy/TriviaMaze/
+2) Unzip the .zip project file to somewhere on your machine
-2) [Download the corresponding "installer" zip for this version](https://drive.google.com/drive/folders/1GLWMmvT_H0PknEwhKPYHoRAeGjuu27yb?usp=sharing).
+3) [Download the corresponding "installer.zip" for this version](https://drive.google.com/drive/folders/1GLWMmvT_H0PknEwhKPYHoRAeGjuu27yb?usp=sharing).
 Generally just download the latest installer support files.
+These will provide an executable ".jar" and a "setup.exe" to run/install the game.
+4) Unzip the installer files to somewhere on your machine
+5) **Please refer to the "Installation Help" document on the Google Drive for indepth instructions on the setup**
-4) Drag and drop contents of "installer folder" from the Google Drive into the local Trivia Maze project source folder on your machine
+6) Drag and drop contents of "installer" folder from the Google Drive into your local Trivia Maze project source folder
-5) Read the "How to use installer.txt" for more in depth steps on the setup
-6) You can also install the game to your machine from the installation folder.
+7) You can also install the game to your machine from the installation folder.
 Read "HowToInstall.txt" for more info
-7) Or run the "Pokemon Trivia Maze.jar" or "RunGame.bat" to launch the game without an IDE
+8) Or run the "Pokemon Trivia Maze.jar" or "RunGame.bat" to launch the game without an IDE

 *Option 2 Steps:*
 1) Download and import this project to a Java IDE like Eclipse
-2) Run PkmnTriviaMain.java
+2) Find and run PkmnTriviaMain.java
 3) Play game
 4) Profit